 This post may contain affiliate links.
-Please read our disclosure policy.
+Read our disclosure policy here.

-Roasted Red Cabbage Recipe
+Roasted Cabbage Recipe

-From there you can serve roasted cabbage alongside an entree, as a veggie topping to salads for office lunches, or enjoy it straight from the pan like I often wind up doing.
-There’s no wrong way.
+From there, you can serve roasted cabbage alongside an entree, as a veggie topping to salads for office lunches, or enjoy it straight from the pan like I often wind up doing.
+There’s no wrong way!

 How to Roast Red Cabbage

-Chop or slice
+- Chop or slice

-Be sure not to cut the cabbage too small or it risks drying out in the oven.
-I’ve found ½-inch thick slices or ‘cubes’ roast to perfection within 25 minutes.
+Using a sharp knife, roughly chop or slice the cabbage into ½-inch thick pieces.
+Be sure not to cut the cabbage too small or it risks drying out in the oven. - Season and toss

+Bake at 400F for 25 minutes or until cooked through.
 You’ll know the cabbage is done once it’s fork-tender and the edges of each piece are lightly browned.

 What to Roast with Red Cabbage